Join us May 14-15, 2019 at the Nashville Airport Marriott!

 Selected learning session presentations receive one free registration to both days of the conference (excludes vendors).

 Presenters will have the opportunity to make a positive impact on educators from Tennessee and across the country by sharing their knowledge and expertise with conference attendees.

-Please submit the form below no later than midnight on Sunday, February 18, 2018.
-Notifications will be made in late February.
+Please submit the form no later than midnight on November 30, 2018.
+Notifications will be made by the end of December.
 Submissions will be reviewed and accepted as they are received; we encourage you to apply early.